mathiskakal/moonshot/documents/rexmax-specifications.md

 Showstopper: HFSQL/ODBC integration would require an intermediate sync tool or manual exports (unless I write a connector or run RPA scripts on a Windows VM[^27]).

 Another Showstopper: The fact that it is an online-first tool, which is incompatible with the very unstable/slow network of the office, as listed in the constraints.

+> [!NOTE]
+> I could also mention [Retool](https://retool.com/) and [Google Appsheet](https://about.appsheet.com/home/) which are similar in the sense that they are online first, therefore won't be useful for us

 ### 2. WinDev